`

 Enough Chinatown fun for years in just one block section!
 But wait!
 There's MORE to THIS block!

-On the other side is, at last, The Cotton Club .
+On the other side is, at last, The Cotton Club.
 Painstakingly modeled on the actual night club of history and legend, this is one spot where your Gangsters, P.I.'s, Cops and G-men can go for the best Jazz talent anywhere, anytime!
 As you can see from the photos, the rest of this block side has the actual businesses that bracketed the Club.
 Authentic large signs with some of the actual acts and attractions flank the meticulously modeled Cotton Club marquee.
-For sheer period feel and another touch of history, this Block Section is must for any size layout.
+For sheer period feel and another touch of history, this Block Section is a must for any size layout.

 Fung Import-Export--Permanent Shipping Department Fast Action by the Fortune Cookie Factory!